IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 As mentioned above, the custom footer appears below the default footer.

-As a starting point, download :download:`custom-footer.html </_static/installation/files/var/www/dataverse/branding/custom-footer.html>` and place it at ``/var/www/dataverse/branding/custom-footer.html``.
+As a starting point, copy the ``custom-footer.html`` located at ``/_static/installation/files/var/www/dataverse/branding/custom-footer.html`` and place it at ``/var/www/dataverse/branding/custom-footer.html``.

 Given this location for the custom footer HTML file, run this curl command to add it to your settings:

-``curl -X PUT -d '/var/www/dataverse/branding/custom-footer.html' http://localhost:8080/api/admin/settings/:FooterCustomizationFile``
+:command:`curl -X PUT -d '/var/www/dataverse/branding/custom-footer.html' http://localhost:8080/api/admin/settings/:FooterCustomizationFile`

 Custom Stylesheet
 +++++++++++++++++

 You can style your custom homepage, footer, and header content with a custom CSS file.
 With advanced CSS know-how, you can achieve custom branding and page layouts by utilizing ``position``, ``padding`` or ``margin`` properties.

-As a starting point, download :download:`custom-stylesheet.css </_static/installation/files/var/www/dataverse/branding/custom-stylesheet.css>` and place it at ``/var/www/dataverse/branding/custom-stylesheet.css``.
+As a starting point, copy the ``custom-stylesheet.css`` located at ``/_static/installation/files/var/www/dataverse/branding/custom-stylesheet.css`` and place it at ``/var/www/dataverse/branding/custom-stylesheet.css``.

 Given this location for the custom CSS file, run this curl command to add it to your settings:

-``curl -X PUT -d '/var/www/dataverse/branding/custom-stylesheet.css' http://localhost:8080/api/admin/settings/:StyleCustomizationFile``
+:command:`curl -X PUT -d '/var/www/dataverse/branding/custom-stylesheet.css' http://localhost:8080/api/admin/settings/:StyleCustomizationFile`

 .. _i18n: